Yellow fever: Early history

 The evolutionary origins of yellow fever most likely lie in Africa, with transmission of the disease from nonhuman primates to humans.
 The virus is thought to have originated in East or Central Africa and spread from there to West Africa.
 As it was endemic in Africa, local populations had developed some immunity to it.
 When an outbreak of yellow fever would occur in an African community where colonists resided, most Europeans died, while the indigenous Africans usually developed nonlethal symptoms resembling influenza.
 This phenomenon, in which certain populations develop immunity to yellow fever due to prolonged exposure in their childhood, is known as acquired immunity.
 The virus, as well as the vector A. aegypti, were probably transferred to North and South America with the trafficking of slaves from Africa, part of the Columbian exchange following European exploration and colonization.
 However, some researchers have argued that yellow fever might have existed in the Americas during the pre-Columbian period as mosquitoes of the genus Haemagogus, which is indigenous to the Americas, have been known to carry the disease.

 The first definitive outbreak of yellow fever in the New World was in 1647 on the island of Barbados.
 An outbreak was recorded by Spanish colonists in 1648 in the Yucatán Peninsula, where the indigenous Mayan people called the illness xekik ("blood vomit").
 In 1685, Brazil suffered its first epidemic in Recife.
-The first mention of the disease by the name "yellow fever" occurred in 1744.
+Dr. John Mitchell of Virginia made the first recorded mention of a disease by the name "yellow fever" in 1744.
+However, Mitchell misdiagnosed the disease that he observed and treated, which was probably Weil's disease or hepatitis.